-Do you conduct meetings or interviews?
+Do you conduct online meetings or interviews?
 Manage social media or tutoring online?
 If so, you might consider a few easy wins that take only a little effort when backed by automatic transcription.

 - Transcripts can really speed up a video editor’s workflow, as with a written document, editors can mark sections where revision must be completed all at once and then return to editing.